scipy-conference/scipy-conference/mailings/conference_announcement.rst

 packages or their own personal projects.
 The conference is an opportunity for developers that are usually physically separated to come together and engage in highly productive sessions.
-It is also an occasion for new community members to introduce themselves and recieve tips from community experts.
+It is also an occasion for new community members to introduce themselves and receive tips from community experts.
 This year, some of the sprints will be scheduled and announced ahead of the conference.